-“Mothers in the books were more likely than fathers to perform almost every nurturing behavior, including verbal and physical expressions of love, encouraging, praising and listening,” the researchers write.
-Similarly, mothers outperformed fathers on every care-giving behavior.
+“Mothers in the books were more likely than fathers to perform almost every nurturing behaviour, including verbal and physical expressions of love, encouraging, praising and listening,” the researchers write.
+Similarly, mothers outperformed fathers on every care-giving behaviour.

 – Gender stereotypes plague children’s picture books, from Salon